History Files

 State media claimed that researchers had identified more than two thousand pictorial symbols dating back eight thousand years (to about 6000 BC), on the Damaidi cliff faces in the north-west of the country.
 Many of these symbols bore a strong resemblance to later forms of ancient Chinese characters.

-Scholars generally think thought Chinese symbols came into use about 4,500 years ago.
-This would have been during the era known as the 'Chinese Legendary Period', although the more general use of characters in writing would take longer to evolve.
+Even in 2007, scholars were generally of the opinion that Chinese symbols came into use about 4,500 years ago, or 2500 BC.
+This would have been during the era which is known as the 'Chinese Legendary Period', although the more general use of characters in writing would take longer to evolve.

 The Damaidi carvings were first discovered in the 1980s.
 They cover fifteen square metres and feature more than eight thousand individual figures including the sun, moon, stars, gods, and scenes of hunting or grazing.